ultramango/gear360pano/README.md

 Latest Changes:

 - 2018-02-18: splitted scripts into Windows and Linux part (.bat, .sh), updated pannellum library, fixed problem with xargs.
+Added support for 4096 (gen2?) videos.
 Known issues: extra frames are being added to video.
 Note: Windows version not tested.
 - 2017-10-04: added ```-p``` option for parallel video stitching (contribution by kwahoo2).
 On some machines it should greatly reduce video stitching time (ex.
 33 s vs ~13 s).
 Use with care, might freeze your machine.
 Added ```-r``` option for panorama processing, it